johnnygoblue/treasureIsland/README.md

     was put ashore
 2. If the container is empty, the hunt or subhunt has ended.
-If not, set the "current location" to the "next" available location in the container (where next is front for queue, back for stack) and remove it from the container.
+If not, set the "current location" to the "next" available location in the container (where next is front for queue, top for stack) and remove it from the container.
   - For the Captain, an empty container means the entire hunt has ended in failure; jump to Step #6
   - For the First Mate, an empty container means a subhunt has ended and the